Generate Revenue Effortlessly for your eCommerce Store with these SMS Mobile Marketing Hacks

 Conclusion: is your store a good fit to have SMS marketing?

-No matter what your store’s volume is, we recommend you set up at least the core SMS flows (Abandoned Cart, Welcome Flow, Post Purchase Upsell, Winback Flow, Shipping Notification) and to start building an SMS list early on.
+No matter what your store’s volume is, we recommend you set up at least the core SMS flows (Abandoned Cart, Welcome Flow, Post Purchase Upsell, Winback Flow, Shipping Notification) and start building an SMS list early on.

 You only need to set it up once, and this will be running on automation for your business.